aosp-mirror/platform_external_sonivox/README.md

 All the sources from the Android repository are kept in place, but some are not built and included in the compiled products.
 A few headers, mostly empty, are included in the 'fakes' subdirectory, to allow compilation outside Android.

+## Unit tests

+The Android unit tests have been integrated in the CMake build system, with little modifications.
+A requirement is GoogleTest, either installed system wide or it will be downloaded from the git repository.

+It is **strongly** recommended that you run the test suite after you change some code or before trying the library on a new platform/compiler.
+Some compiler versions are known to output crashing products.
+Running the unit tests is a practical way to quickly detect this problem.

+To run the tests, you may use this command:

+	$ cmake --build <build_directory> --target test

+There are two environment variables that you may set before running the tests:

+	TEMP		< path to a temporary location with write permission for the output file >
+	TEST_RESOURCES	< path to the location of the input MIDI files: source_directory/test/res/ for instance >

 ## License

 Copyright (c) 2004-2006 Sonic Network Inc.